wazuh/wazuh-qa/docs/tests/integration/test_active_response/test_execd/test_execd_restart.md

 # Test execd restart

-This test check that Active Response script called `restart-wazuh` is executed correctly when configured.
+This test checks if the Active Response script called `restart-wazuh` is executed correctly when configured.

 ## General info